Dick Cheney, one of the most powerful and polarizing vice presidents in US history, dies at 84

 Bush decided the best choice was the man picked to help with the choosing.

 Together, the pair faced a protracted 2000 postelection battle before they could claim victory.
-A series of recounts and court challenges — a tempest that brewed from Florida to the nation’s highest court — left the nation in limbo for weeks.
+A series of recounts and court challenges left the nation in limbo for weeks.

 On Capitol Hill, Cheney lobbied for the president's programs in halls he had walked as a deeply conservative member of Congress and the No. 2 Republican House leader.